dcastil/tailwind-merge/README.md

 -   Create a package called `tailwind-merge-magic-plugin` with tailwind-merge as peer dependency which exports a function `withMagic` and replace "magic" with your plugin name.
 -   This function would be ideally a `createConfig` function which takes a config object as argument and returns the modified config object.
+-   If you create new class groups, prepend them with `magic.` (your plugin name with a dot at the end) so they don't collide with class group names from other plugins or even future class groups in tailwind-merge itself.
 -   Use the [`validators`](#validators) and [`mergeConfigs`](#mergeconfigs) from tailwind-merge to extend the config with magic.

 Here is an example of how a plugin could look like: